sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

 this analysis).
 To perform CFA in jamovi:

--  Select ``Factor`` → ``Confirmatory Factor Analysis`` from the ``Analyses`` ribbon menu to open the analysis panel where you can determine the settings for the CFA (:numref:`fig-cfa2`).
+-  Select ``Factor`` → ``Confirmatory Factor Analysis`` from the ``Analyses`` tab to open the analysis panel where you can determine the settings for the CFA (:numref:`fig-cfa2`).

 -  Select the 5 ``A`` variables and transfer them into the ``Factors`` box